mgvdev/fanion/packages/fanion/README.md

 - Feature checks are designed to be fast and lightweight
 - Use in-memory storage for high-performance scenarios
 - Database providers automatically create tables and handle upserts efficiently
-- Consider connection pooling for database-backed storage in production
+- Consider connection pooling for SQL database-backed storage in production
+- DynamoDB provides automatic scaling and low-latency access
 - Implement caching for frequently accessed database-backed feature flags
 - Consider the frequency of feature flag evaluations in hot code paths
+- DynamoDB pay-per-request billing is cost-effective for most feature flag workloads

 ## Contributing